Best slow cooker 2020: for soups, stews, cakes and even chicken!

 To test how hot each one was to the touch, we used a thermometer placed on the outside of each slow cooker.
 The total scores from all 12 food and specification tests were combined to reveal the winners and losers.

-Slow cooker reviews: The test results
+Best slow cooker reviews: The results

 Topping our list of best slow cookers, beating competition from appliances that cost almost nine times its price, is the Wilko 3.5L slow cooker.
 It consistently impressed us, cooking food evenly and with ease, and it looks the part.